myriadrf/LimeSDR-Mini-v2/docs/v2.3/index.rst

 JTAG interface
 --------------

 To debug FPGA design, flash bitstream to FPGA and/or Flash memory JTAG is used.
-It is located on the PCB top side (see Figure 4) and attaches to the programmer using 7-pin, 0.1” spaced JTAG connector J5.
+It is located on the PCB top side (see :ref:`target2`) and attaches to the programmer using 7-pin, 0.1” spaced JTAG connector J5.
 JTAG connector pins, schematic signal names, FPGA interconnections and I/O standards are listed in Table 12.

 .. table:: Table 12.
 JTAG connector J5 pins